Houghton Mifflin Harcourt: History

-In 1967, Houghton Mifflin became a publicly traded company on the New York Stock Exchange under the stock symbol "HTN".
+In 1967, Houghton Mifflin became a publicly traded company on the New York Stock Exchange under the stock symbol "HTN."

-In 1979, Houghton Mifflin acquired the complete catalog of Parnassus Press, a Berkeley, California small press, established in 1957 by Herman Schein, the husband of writer-illustrator Ruth Robbins.
+In 1979, Houghton Mifflin acquired the catalog of Parnassus Press, a Berkeley, California small press, established in 1957 by Herman Schein, the husband of writer-illustrator Ruth Robbins.
 Works by authors included: Ursula K. Le Guin, Theodora Kroeber, Nicolas Sidjakov, Edward Ormondroyd, Charlotte Zolotow, Anne B. Fisher, Allen Say, Beverly Cleary, Crawford Kilian, Adrien Stoutenburg, and Sam DeWitt.
 In 1979, Houghton Mifflin acquired Clarion Books, the children's division of Seabury Press.
 In 1980, Houghton Mifflin acquired the educational publishing operations of Rand McNally.

-Under (new from 1991) president Nader F. Darehshori Houghton Mifflin acquired McDougal Littell in 1994, for $138 million, an educational publisher of secondary school materials, and the following year acquired D.C.
+Under Nader F. Darehshori, Houghton Mifflin acquired educational publisher McDougal Littell in 1994, for $138 million, and in 1995 acquired D.C.
 Heath and Company, a publisher of supplemental educational resources.
-In 1995, HMH acquired Chapters Publishing, a publisher of titles focused on cooking, gardening, and crafts.
-In 1996, HMH created their Great Source Education Group to combine the supplemental material product lines of their School Division, McDougal Littell, and Heath.
+In 1995, it acquired Chapters Publishing, a publisher focused on cooking, gardening, and crafts.
+In 1996, Houghton Mifflin created their Great Source Education Group to combine the supplemental material product lines of their school division, McDougal Littell, and Heath.

 In 1998, HMH announced a sub-brand called LOGAL Software, which was to release a new line of interactive science software called Science Gateways, to support the United States curriculum.
-As of 2017, Houghton Mifflin Harcourt is offering the "Logal Science" brand as a licensing opportunity on its website.

-Mergers and acquisitions activities, 2001–

-Mergers and acquisitions (M&A) activities have had significant effects on this company.

-Vivendi purchase
+Harcourt merger (2001–2007)

 In 2001, Houghton Mifflin was acquired by French media giant Vivendi Universal for $2.2 billion, including assumed debt.
 Vivendi Universal already owned the British children's publisher Kingfisher, which later became an imprint of Houghton Mifflin.
 In 2002, facing mounting financial and legal pressures, Vivendi sold Houghton to private equity investors Thomas H. Lee Partners, Bain Capital, and Blackstone Group for $1.66 billion, including assumed debt (approximately 25% less than Vivendi had paid a year earlier).

-Riverdeep merger with Houghton Mifflin

 On December 22, 2006, it was announced that Riverdeep PLC had completed its acquisition of Houghton Mifflin.
 The new joint enterprise would be called the Houghton Mifflin Riverdeep Group.
 Riverdeep paid $1.75 billion in cash and assumed $1.61 billion in debt from the private investment firms Thomas H. Lee Partners, Bain Capital, and Blackstone Group.
 Tony Lucki, a former non-executive director of Riverdeep, remained in his position as the company's chief executive officer until April 2009.

 Houghton Mifflin sold its professional testing unit, Promissor, to Pearson plc in 2006.
 The company combined its remaining assessment products within Riverside Publishing, including San Francisco-based Edusoft.